TheCanineProgrammer/TheCanineProgrammer/README.md

 - 🎖️ **Distinction Award** — Fermat Contest, University of Waterloo 2025
 - 🌍 **World Finalist** — Iranian Geometry Olympiad 2025
 - 🧮 **First-Round Qualifier** — Iranian Mathematics Olympiad (IrMO) 2025

+I am currently focused on strengthening my skills in Python programming and artificial intelligence, particularly in developing machine-learning models and applying AI to real-world problems.
+I am always eager to learn, take on new challenges, and grow in these fields.

 - 📫 How to reach me **amirrezaprogramming1387@gmail.com**